Table of contents

 - 4What roofing felt is the best

 It is clear that the best roofing felt is a synthetic underlayment.
-This is because of the ripstop performance for the synthetic.
+This is because of the ripstop performance of the synthetic.
 Traditional felts like 15 lb and 30 lb felts can tear much easier as they are tar paper.Go To Pin

 - 5What is the difference between 15 lb and 30 lb felt